wanghao-cst/Omni-VideoAssistant/README.md

     --query "Describe the activity in the video"
 ```

-## 🔥 Results Comparision (based on model 5.3, evaluation on 6.1 is on the way)
+## 🔥 Results Comparision (based on model 5.3, evaluation on 6.1 is doing)
 ### Image understanding
 <p align="left">
 <img src="assets/val_img.png" width=100%>